 - Primary care physicians.
 These are medical doctors who provide comprehensive medical care, such as preventive interventions, routine check-ups, and treatment for common medical conditions.
 These can include doctors of internal medicine (MDs), family physicians, or doctors from other medical specialties.
 Each of them may be able to prescribe Vyvanse if they have the necessary training, experience, and license to diagnose and treat ADHD or binge eating disorder.

 - Other medical professionals.
-Nurse practitioners (NPs) and physician associates (PAs) may also be able to prescribe Vyvanse provided they have the required prescribing credentials and are allowed by their state of practice.
+Family doctors, nurse practitioners (NPs) and physician associates (PAs) may also be able to prescribe Vyvanse provided they have the required prescribing credentials and are allowed by their state of practice.

 Can Vyvanse Be Prescribed Online?